slavo/slavo.github.io/content/posts/ai-developer.md

 All of this goes way beyond just predicting the next line of code.
 I think we're at the start of a revolution in how we create software.
 Does this mean software developer jobs disappear tomorrow?
 No, I don't think so[^1].
 I just think it will enable people who have no idea how to code to write entire apps themselves.
 Cursor won't create and maintain enterprise-grade applications by itself, but it will fulfil the needs of the majority of hobby projects.
 It will enable product managers to test how things work with customers quickly.

-From todya, I plan to start using Cursor as the default for any new hobby project.
+I plan to start using Cursor as the default for any new hobby project.
 Given this is barely the first version, I can't wait to see how it will evolve and what new things it will enable for software engineers.
+I wouldn't be surprised if it entirely transforms the IDE as a concept.

 [^1]: I subsequently wrote another post about this: [Gen AI Will Not Kill Developer Jobs]({{< ref "/posts/gen-ai-will-not-kill-developer-jobs" >}} )